 Before the first day of the test, students using a calculator for any Grades 6-8 and Grade 10 Math and Science assessments should be familiar with the use of the specific calculator that will be utilized.
-Students must be instructed in the use of calculators; otherwiseÊit may hinder students' performance on the assessment.
+Students must be instructed in the use of calculators; otherwise it may hinder students' performance on the assessment.

-Subject-Specific Requirements
+Grade Specific Requirements

-- Grades 3-5 Math: - Calculators are only allowed as an approved accommodation for students on an IEP/ 504 Plan and only a basic four-function calculator with square root and percent may be used. - ➤ Grades 6-7 Math: - o All Students: Basic four-function calculator with square root and percent. - Grade 8 Math and Science: - o All Students: Scientific Calculators meeting general requirements. - Grade 10 Math and Science: - All Students: Graphing Calculators and/or scientific calculators meeting general requirements.
+Grades 3-5 Math:

+Calculators are only allowed as an approved accommodation for students on an IEP or 504 Plan, and only a basic four-function calculator with square root and percent.

+Grades 6-7 Math:

+All Students: Basic four-function calculator with square root and percent and does not include a +/- key.
+(Calculators with memory keys, including M+ and M-, are acceptable).

+Grade 8 Math and Science

+All Students: Scientific calculators meeting general requirements.

+Grade 10 Math and Science

+All Students: Graphing calculators and/or scientific calculators meeting general requirements.